DenebTM/swepsss23-g4t3/README.md

 A hot-reload-enabled React.js development server may be started from the [frontend](frontend/) directory using the shell command `yarn start` or `yarn mock`.

 The development server is accessible on `http://localhost:3000`.
-It will not respond to `/api` or `/handle-login`, but should work the same otherwise.
 Spring is set up to accept CORS requests and cookies from this URL, meaning that there should be no problems with login or authorization.

-For the development server to work, both Node.js and yarn must be installed on your machine (the latter may in most cases be installed by `npm install --global yarn`).

 For additional information, see [frontend/README.md](frontend/README.md)